Are you a bearded dragon owner who’s planning a vacation?

 Look for someone who is certified or rated highly by others who have used them for this service.

-There are also boarding programs available for those of you who don’t feel comfortable having someone come into your home.
+There are also boarding programs available for those who don’t feel comfortable having someone come into your home.

 Boarding facilities are also usually a little cheaper than a paid pet sitter.